Starting in 2019, you may notice census takers in your neighborhood.

-This is a normal part of the 2020 Census preparation and data collection process.
-Census field representatives will also continue to collect information for the American Community Survey (ACS) and other ongoing surveys.
+This is a normal part of preparations for the 2020 Census.
+Census Bureau employees will also be in the community to continue collecting information for the American Community Survey and other ongoing surveys.

 You might see census takers in your neighborhood for a few different reasons:

 In 1790, around 650 U.S. marshals carried out the nation’s first decennial census.
 In 2020, thousands of census takers will help to conduct the count.

 Census takers who verify addresses are called address canvassers.
 They help ensure an accurate and complete count by verifying addresses and noting where houses, apartments, shelters, and other residences are located.
 Census takers will attempt to knock on every door in the neighborhood they are canvassing.